htvekov/controllerx/docs/examples/Sonos display.md

 An optional PIR sensor or microwave radar sensor can be added for automatic dimming (brightness control) and turning the display on/off completely.
 The RCWL 0516 sensor is cheap, but can be somewhat difficult to use in 'tight' builds as it's somewhat sensitive to many things - WiFi in particular.
 So you can experience some false triggers using this sensor if fitted very close to an ESP8266.

+Please note that (my displaySSD1309 (my version anyway)can't be turned completely off with brightness = 0 but that works for my SSD1306 ??
+Check what can be used on you hardware and choose implementation bla bla bla
 **Revised v1.1
 Not done yet !!
 Opdater font - 6 nye symboler (Wifi, alarm, album + 3 x højttaler)